 - Funding groups by the type of organization that paid for the vaccine.

-- Event Category groups by the outcome of the Event.
+- Event Category groups by the different outcome boxes checked (Recovered, Hospitalized, etc.)

 - Recovered groups by whether or not the patient recovered.

 - Serious groups four event categories (Death, Life Threatening, Disabled, and Hospitalized).

 - Onset Interval groups by number of days between the vaccination and the injury onset.